purwar1997/shopease/README.md

 ## 3. Extra Features

+- Pagination to render large lists of products, orders and users
-- Form validation
+- Sanitization and validation of data entered in React Forms
+- Lazy loading to import bundles only when they are required, thereby reducing the initial bundle size
+- Memoization of React components and expensive calculations
+- Best practices of React and Redux to minimize unnecessary re-renders
 - Custom hooks to handle modals and dropdowns
-- Lazy loading to reduce initial bundle size
-- Memoization to optimize the performance of web app
-- Pagination for products, orders and users in admin panel

 ## 4. Tools and technologies used

-- Create-react-app to initialize React project
+- Create React App to initialize React project
 - Tailwind CSS to style UI components
-- React router v6 to implement client side routing
+- React Router v6 to implement client side routing
+- Redux Toolkit to save global state in an external store
-- Redux thunks to fetch and store data in an external store
+- Redux Thunks to fetch data and save it in a Redux store
-- Axios library to send API requests
+- Axios client to send API requests
-- JSON server to handle incoming API requests
+- JSON Server as a mock backend to serve incoming API requests
-- pm2 to ensure that json-server keeps running as a process
+- pm2 to ensure that JSON Server keeps running as a daemon process
 - Morgan to log information about HTTP requests
 - Hosted on DigitalOcean droplet using Nginx as a web server